slavikyd/rpm_module_ts/README.md

-# Это пустой README для проекта по РПМ.
+# Это README для проекта по РПМ.

-This will be fully edited a bit later
+## Simple weather api handler project

+### Project Description

+Yet another homework project that is based around TypeScript and my hyperfixation with Weather APIs :D.

+This project will later be implemented into the simple_autometeo project but for now it is compeletely separate project.

+### Development

+There is nothing here currently

+### Commit namings

+- feat: additions of new functionality
+- fix: fixes of errors\typoos
+- docs: additions of documentation\README updates

+### Branches namings

+- feature/name - branch for new feature

 # React + TypeScript + Vite